After Effect Video Editor

 Step-by-Step Workflow Development

-When approaching After Effect Video Editor, a systematic workflow is imperative.
-Consider the following phases:
+When approaching After Effect Video Editor, a clear workflow is vital.
+Consider the following sequence:

-2. Production and Assembly: Begin editing in a phased approach.
+2. Production and Assembly: Begin editing in a stepwise manner.

 Managing Time and Resources